Epictek/tldr-Discord/README.md

 # tldr-Discord
 [![Bot Invite Link](https://img.shields.io/badge/Invite%20Bot-badge.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.com/api/oauth2/authorize?client_id=839254228736278579&permissions=0&scope=applications.commands%20bot)
 ----
 A [tldr pages](https://github.com/tldr-pages/tldr) bot for Discord that uses the new slash commands.
-I tried to adhear to the [v1.5 client spec](https://github.com/tldr-pages/tldr/blob/v1.5/CLIENT-SPECIFICATION.md) but may have gone astray from it due to differences between a Discord client and a command line client.
+I tried to adhere to the [v1.5 client spec](https://github.com/tldr-pages/tldr/blob/v1.5/CLIENT-SPECIFICATION.md) but may have gone astray from it due to differences between a Discord client and a command line client.

 ![screenshot of slash command in use](https://raw.githubusercontent.com/Epictek/tldr-Discord/master/screenshot.png)